hypatiafsa/.github/contributing.md

 # Contributing to Hypatia

 Thank you very much for your interest in contributing to Hypatia!
-There are many ways to contribute, and we value and appreciate all of them.
+There are many ways to contribute and we value and appreciate all of them.
 Please, take a moment to read the following guidelines.

 ## Expected Behaviour